eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 or attestation to a Relying Party.
 Within the use cases described in the current version of the ARF, the User is the subject of the PID(s) in the Wallet Unit.
-The User is also the subject of most of the attestations in the Wallet Unit, but there could be attestations that have no subject, such as vouchers, or that relate to objects owned or used by the User, such as a vehicle registration card.
+The User is also the subject of most of the attestations in the Wallet Unit, but there could be attestations related to objects owned or used by the User, such as a vehicle registration card.
+Additionally, the Wallet Unit could contain attestations that have no subject, such as vouchers.
+Such attestations will be valid for any User that can present it to a Relying Party.

+Please note that:

+- the topic of Wallet Units for legal persons, possibly containing a legal-person PID, has has been removed from this ARF in view of the development of a separate business wallet.
-Please note that this ARF assumes that a User device is a personal device, meaning that the User will not share it with other people, and that only the User can access and control the Wallet Unit.
+- this ARF assumes that a User device is a personal device, meaning that the User will not share it with other people, and that only the User can access and control the Wallet Unit.
 This also implies that all PIDs and attestations on the Wallet Unit pertain to that User (or to entities represented